 1/3 Rule

 Little and often is the best approach when cutting a lawn.
-A lawn that is regularly cut little and often will be in far better condition than a lawn that is cut infrequently and with more than 1/3 removed each time.
+A lawn that is regularly cut little (off the height) and often (at least once every week when required to only remove 1/3) will be in far better condition than a lawn that is cut infrequently and with more than 1/3 removed each time.

 To prevent stress it is really important that only 1/3 of the lawn height is cut each time.
 If due to conditions or time constraints the lawn gets long I advise slowly reducing the height of the cut over a week or two.
 Removing more than 1/3 of the blade length will thin out the sward leaving it vulnerable to moss, weeds, and in some instances, weaken the lawn against disease.